ÁKK sells HUF 25 bln of 3-month T-bills, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 25.0 billion of discount three-month T-bills at auction on Tuesday, in line with its original offer.
+The Government Debt Management Agency (ÁKK) sold HUF 25.0 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, state news wire MTI reported.

-Primary dealers bid for HUF 36.0 bln of the bills, state news agency MTI reported.

 scroll for moreall times CET